fuwaneko/node-protobuf/README.md

 var obj = {
 	"name": "value"
 }
+try {
+	var buf = pb.Serialize(obj, "MySchema") // you get Buffer here, send it via socket.write, etc.
+} catch (e) {
+	// will throw if MySchema does not exist
+}
+try {
-var buf = pb.Serialize(obj, "MySchema") // you get Buffer here, send it via socket.write, etc. var newObj = pb.Parse(buf, "MySchema") // you get plain object here, it should be exactly the same as obj
+	var newObj = pb.Parse(buf, "MySchema") // you get plain object here, it should be exactly the same as obj } catch (e) {
+	// will throw on invalid buffer or if MySchema does not exist }
 ```

 ### Construct